baumgrai/domain/README.md

 **Lightweight SQL Persistence Layer for Java**

 How to use:
-1) Let all object classes to persist extend `SqlDomainObject` class directly or indirectly (inheritance is supported)
+1) Let all object classes to persist extend `SqlDomainObject` class (directly or indirectly - inheritance is supported)
 2) Generate SQL scripts for persistence database automatically from these classes using `Java2Sql` tool
 3) Generate persistence database using these scripts
 4) Configure database connection in `db.properties`